-Medical Assisting Program Diploma Medical Assisting (MA) School of Physical Therapist Assist Associate of Science Degree ant Physical Therapist Assistant (PTA) Nursing Practical Nursing Program Diploma Practical Nurse (PN) Professional Nursing Program Associate of Science Degree Professional Nursing (ADN)
+Medical Assisting (MA)

+ant

+Physical Therapist Assistant (PTA)

+Practical Nurse (PN)

+Professional Nursing (ADN)

 Educational Delivery

 All programs at Taylor College are a Hybrid program in nature.
 On ground lectures are delivered by experienced instructors in the traditional classroom with the assistance of text materials and Internet materials with highspeed Internet access and computer projection devices.
 Online activities are completed either in Blackboard Open LMS or in publisher-related platforms.
 Labs are delivered in well-equipped traditional laboratories under instructor supervision.
 Clinical and external volunteer experiences are delivered at area health facilities.